jarecoo/practice/notes.md

     - “There is no more stupefying thing than anger, nothing more bent on its own strength.
 If successful, none more arrogant, if foiled, none more insane — since it’s not driven back by weariness even in defeat, when fortune removes its adversary it turns its teeth on itself.” - Seneca, On Anger, 3.1.5, The Daily Stoic, p.50

 ### Get Going: Analyze, Anticipate, but Act.
+- “An archer is unlikely to hit a target she did  not aim for…our perceptions and principles guide us in the selection of what we want—but ultimately our actions determine whether we get there or not.
+So yes, spend some time—real, uninterrupted time—thinking about what’s important to you, what your priorities are.
+Then, work toward that and forsake all others.
+It’s not enough to wish and hope.
+One must act—and act right” The Daily Stoic, p.136
 - it’s ok to think and analyze and plan, but the best course is always action.
 - “It’s easier to act yourself into a new way of thinking than it is to think yourself into a new way of acting…Just do it.”
 The Happiness Equation, p.231
 - “Immediately do the thing that scares you”.